kiali/kiali.io/content/en/docs/Installation/installation-guide/creating-updating-kiali-cr.md

 documentation.
 For a complete list, see the [Kiali CR Reference](/docs/configuration/kialis.kiali.io).

 {{% alert color="danger" %}}
-It is important to understand the `spec.deployment.accessible_namespaces` setting in the CR.
+It is important to understand the `spec.deployment.cluster_wide_access` setting in the CR.
 See the [Namespace Management page]({{< ref "/docs/configuration/namespace-management" >}}) for more information.
 {{% /alert %}}